-Get involved in Piping Plover surveys at the Keji Seaside and help to monitor and locate plover pairs.
+Get involved in Piping plover surveys at Kejimkujik Seaside and help to monitor and locate plover pairs.
 Volunteers can also pitch in with the annual beach cleanup, which reduces the garbage build-up on key beaches used by these birds and other wildlife.

 Months: Plover nesting surveys (May to July)

 In June, volunteers can participate in Blanding’s turtle nest monitoring at Kejimkujik, McGowan Lake and Pleasant River and protect turtle nests with enclosures.
 This reduces nest predation by raccoons and increases the number of young turtles in the population.
 Volunteers can also assist with radio-tracking throughout the summer and hatchling emergence in the fall.